PapirusDevelopmentTeam/papirus-icon-theme/tools/work/README.md

 **It's important!!!**

-For monochrome icons use ONLY color pallete from template, becuase this icons have CSS style!!!
+For monochrome icons use ONLY template and ONLY color pallete from template, becuase this icons have CSS style!!!

 # System Requirements
 - linux